 The Village of Mohawk, NY

-The Mohawk area was included in the Burnetsfield Patent which granted lands to “94 persons representing 38 families.
+Today’s Village of Mohawk was a portion of the vast lands of the Iroquois Confederacy.
+This land was included in the Burnetsfield Patent which granted parcels to “94 persons representing 38 families.
 The land covered 9,400 acres…Each patentee received 100 acres, each with some frontage on the Mohawk River from the little falls westward.” – The Little Falls Historical Society